falseywinchnet/PicoGPT/README.md

 **Why it exists.** Practical training requires discrete indices to map bytes/characters to vectors.
 Once chosen, these boundaries constrain all subsequent representation learning.

 **Consequences.** Higher-level units (morphemes, words, phrases) become emergent patterns over subword grids.
 Semantics are smeared across multiple tokens.
 The model spends capacity reconstructing units it was never given natively.
+If “semantic atoms” are misaligned with task units, the model must first reconstruct those atoms statistically before it can use them—spending capacity on rediscovery rather than reasoning.

 **Reinforcement.** This feeds Failure 3 (no explicit multi-scale) and Failure 4 (geometric, not semantic partitions), because any hierarchy that follows is built on a subword lattice rather than task-induced units.